Engineering and Technical Services - Qualified Suppliers List

-Submit the completed application, along with a copy of your quality manual, procedures, and an organizational chart with names to DLA Troop Support's QSL team at the mailing address in the table below.
+Submit the completed application, along with a copy of your quality manual, procedures, and an organizational chart with names to the appropriate DLA QSL team at the address listed below.
 We will evaluate your compliance with established criteria and determine whether a site-survey is necessary.
 Overall qualification cycle typically requires about 8 to 12 weeks to complete (assuming company is reasonably compliant); you are notified of the results.
 Be aware that if your manual is ISO 9000 approved, we will typically require many of the separate procedure attachments in order to complete our evaluation.
 You must also renew every three years; renewal is not automatic following a successful audit.

 *You must have a CAGE code to participate

 If you do not have a Commercial and Government Entity (CAGE) Code, you may apply directly to www.sam.gov (System for Awards Management) or call the DLIS Help Desk at (888) 227-2423.

 Instructions for the commodity interest/activity list (page 3) of the QSL application forms

 Each QSL commodity has its own application form and the requirements for filling out the commodity interest/activity page are slightly different for each one.